KabukiStarship/Script2/style_guide/naming.md

 Accessors and mutators (get and set functions) may be named like variables.
 These often correspond to actual member variables, but this is not required.
 For example, `SIN count()` and `void set_count(SIN count)`.

-### Namespace Names

-#### SummaryNamespace names are all lower-case.
+### Namespace NamesNamespace names are all lower-case.
 Top-level namespace names are based on the project name .
 Avoid collisions between nested namespaces and well-known top-level namespaces.

 The name of a top-level namespace should usually be the name of the project or team whose code is contained in that namespace.
 The code in that namespace should usually be in a directory whose basename matches the namespace name (or in subdirectories thereof).